mfoo/thanks_ants/README.md

 You should simply be able to run `bundle install` and then `rails s` inside the `thanks_ants` subfolder.
 This Rails application has no models and requires no database connection.
 The application code is almost entirely contained within two modules; `ThanksHelper` and `BlessYouHelper`.

 ### Docker service
 If you want to try the project out on Docker, the root of the project contains a `Dockerfile` and some configuration files.
-The Docker container configures a [unicorn](http://unicorn.bogomips.org/) master to run multiple Rails workers and it exposes port 8080.
+The Docker container configures a puma master to run multiple Rails workers and it exposes port 3000.